logzio/docker-collector-logs/README.md

 docker-collector-logs ships logs only.
 If you want to ship metrics to Logz.io, see [docker-collector-metrics](https://github.com/logzio/docker-collector-metrics).

+**Note:**
-**Note:** Upgrading to a newer version of a docker-collector-logs while it is already running will cause it to resend logs that are within the `ignoreOlder` timeframe.
+- Upgrading to a newer version of a docker-collector-logs while it is already running will cause it to resend logs that are within the `ignoreOlder` timeframe.
 You can minimize log duplicates by setting the `ignoreOlder` parameter of the new docker to a lower value (for example, `20m`).
+- This integration supports **ARM architecture** as of `logzio/docker-collector-logs:0.1.6`.

 ## docker-collector-logs setup